1974 Greek parliamentary election

 Parliamentary elections were held in Greece on 17 November 1974.
 They were the first after the end of the military junta of 1967–1974, and took place during the metapolitefsi era.
 The winner was Konstantinos Karamanlis and his newly formed conservative party, New Democracy.
 Karamanlis had already formed a government of national unity just after the fall of the dictatorship.
-The second-largest party was the centrist Center Union – New Forces.
-The third party in the Parliament became the newly-formed PASOK, a radical socialist party led by Andreas Papandreou, son of the former Prime Minister Georgios Papandreou.
+The second-largest party was the centrist Centre Union – New Forces.
+The third party in the Parliament became the newly formed PASOK, a radical socialist party led by Andreas Papandreou, son of the former Prime Minister Georgios Papandreou.

+Electoral system

+The members of the Hellenic Parliament were elected via open list proportional representation in 56 multi-member constituencies using the Hagenbach-Bischoff system.

+Additionally, 5% of seats (in this case, 12) were reserved for "state deputies" nominated by the parties, who neither belonged to a particular constituency nor competed for election.
+These seats were allocated proportionally between the parties.